Address Models

 payload = fqdn_address.model_dump(exclude_unset=True)

-response = address.create(payload)
+response = client.address.create(payload)

 Updating an Address

-"tag": ["web", "production", "updated"]
+existing.tag = ["web", "production", "updated"]

-response = address.update(payload)
+response = client.address.update(existing)